SIMEXP/niak/niak_installation.md

 # Manual installation

+The following instructions describe how to install NIAK without using docker.

-**Matlab/Octave.** To use NIAK, you will need a recent version of [Matlab](http://www.mathworks.com/) or [GNU Octave](http://www.gnu.org/software/octave/index.html).
+**Matlab/Octave.** NIAK requires a recent version of [Matlab](http://www.mathworks.com/) (proprietary software) or [GNU Octave](http://www.gnu.org/software/octave/index.html) (free open-source software, GNU license).
 In addition to Matlab/Octave, NIAK depends on the "image processing" and "statistics" toolbox.
 This comes by default with Matlab.
-In Octave, you have to download it from [Octave forge](http://octave.sourceforge.net/index.html).
+In Octave, it needs to be downloaded from [Octave forge](http://octave.sourceforge.net/index.html).
 ```matlab
 % For a local install, remove the -global flag.
 pkg install -auto -global -forge control general signal image io statistics
 ```

-For Octave users, we suggest editing the `~/.octaverc` to change octave's default behaviour.
+For Octave users, we suggest editing the `~/.octaverc` to change some of octave's default behaviour.
 ```matlab
 % Verbose in real time
 more off